 And you can add to this list a significant reduction in the quantity and quality of your overweight pet's life.
-While some pet parents aren't even aware their dog or cat is overweight, others know but aren't concerned or don't seem to realize they're compromising the animal's health.

 I wish more pet owners understood the consequences of letting their dog or cat get fat.
-I find it hard to believe most pet parents would continue to overfeed, feed the wrong foods, and under-exercise their companion animals if they realized they were destroying their pet's health.
+I find it hard to believe most would continue to overfeed, feed the wrong foods, and under-exercise their companion animals if they realized they were destroying their pet's health.